 In the picture below: notice the cap of the ice sheet on top of Columbia Icefields, (upper right corner) it is nearly 10 stories high:

 Athabasca Glacier is one of the 6 main “tongues” of the Columbia Icefields and the most accessible and visited glacier in North America.
-Not so long ago it could cross the Icefields Parkway, but now it receding by 5 meters each year.
+Not so long ago it could cross the Icefields Parkway, but now it receded by 5 meters each year.
 When you turn into the parking lot, you’ll see the signs where the glacier was in 1948, 1982, 2000: sad evidence of climate change.

-How to explore Athabasca Glacier with children.
+How we explored Athabasca Glacier with children.

 1. Hike to the toe of the glacier